About

 - Available client SDK in multiple languages

-- Works directly with the binary data (lack of enforced schema and serialization/deserialization)
+- Works directly with binary data, avoiding enforced schema and serialization/deserialization overhead

 - Configurable server features (e.g. caching, segment size, data flush interval, transport protocols etc.)